BenHoang63/Malicious-URL-IP-Hash-Filter/README.md

 A compact, high-performance malicious URL/IP filter implemented in modern C++ using a custom hash map.

-This repository demonstrates an implementation of a hash-table based filter optimized for real-world trade-offs between runtime and memory.
-It's written to be clear, efficient, and easy to reason about.
+This project is an implementation of a hash-table based filter optimized for real-world trade-offs between runtime and memory.

 ## Highlights